open-socialism/open-socialism-site/introduction.md

 A cooperative system means that through leadership a group can have a directed purpose.
 For example a tribe can decide to migrate if food is depleting in their current area.
 This is far more difficult with systems that have everyone working to their own self interest.

-The modern example is climate change, where it is clearly to the groups interest to greatly limit CO2 emissions and halt climate change, but executing this is not possible due to an individualistic selfish base system.
+The modern example is climate change, where it is clearly to the groups interest to greatly limit carbon emissions and halt climate change, but executing this is not possible due to an individualistic selfish base system.

 The other obvious benefit is a large amount of resources is not wasted through competition.
 For example in capitalism companies spend a large amount of money on marketing, legal battles and also each invent similar technology in isolation.